 3. Obtain legal advice: We recommend that you seek to obtain legal advice, in order that a legal professional can properly review your insurance policy and terms, as well as provide guidance in making an insurance claim.

-This can assist in allowing you to understand your entitlements, ensure all conditions have been satisfied and to ensure you obtain the best possible outcome with your claim.
+This can assist in allowing you to understand your entitlements, ensure all conditions have been satisfied, and ensure you obtain the best possible outcome with your claim.
 There are also strict time limitations for certain provisions or applications, which is why it is vital that action is taken promptly.

 What can you claim for?

-Depending on your insurance policy and whether you have Home and Contents Insurance or Business Property Insurance, it may include coverage for damage caused from the floods.
-Therefore, this should allow you to be compensated for any losses directly caused from the floods.
-Depending on your insurance policy, this may cover you for structural damage (which includes property damage), damage caused to the contents of the property (which may include furniture and personal belongings) and damage caused to any vehicles (which may include motor vehicles and is often covered under a separate insurance policy).
+Depending on your insurance policy and whether you have Home and Contents Insurance or Business Property Insurance, it may include coverage for damage caused by floods.
+Therefore, this should allow you to be compensated for any losses directly caused by the floods.
+Depending on your insurance policy, this may cover you for structural damage (which includes property damage), damage caused to the contents of the property (which may include furniture and personal belongings), and damage caused to any vehicles (which may include motor vehicles and is often covered under a separate insurance policy).